 Of course, the best scenario is when your mortgage has been paid off completely, and you want to sell so as to fund-up your retirement, cash out, or use the sales proceed in furnishing your new home.

 It is difficult to always make plans for life’s toughest challenges.
-Most times, certain things just arise, and you will be left with no other choice but to sell your house and move out.
+Most times, things just arise, and you are left with no other choice but to sell your house and move out.
 Below are some of those circumstances that can cause such a decision:

 Sometimes your home may no longer suite your lifestyle or needs.
 Perhaps the number of bedrooms is no longer sufficient for your family, or your pets require a bigger yard, or maybe you need some office space to start up a home-based venture or business.